AdeebaSaeed/FooCoding/README.md

 ## Final project

 Before achieving course completion, we were tasked with an enriching final project, mirroring a real-world experience within a typical software company.
-I invite you to explore my
+I invite you to explore my final project.
+It is a React Project with genuine code without any pakages , used react with typescript with latest Vite.

 https://rick-and-morty-web-world.netlify.app